• Skip to main content

 parents guilty of this kind of overparenting “take their child’s perception as truth, regardless of the facts,” and are “quick to believe their child over the adult and deny the possibility that their child was at fault or would even do something of that nature.”

-These are the parents who worry me the most — parents who won’t let their child learn.
+These parents worry me the most — parents who won’t let their child learn.

 You see, teachers don’t just teach reading, writing, and arithmetic.
 We teach responsibility, organization, manners, restraint, and foresight.
 These skills may not get assessed on standardized testing, but as children plot their journey into adulthood, they are, by far, the most important life skills I teach.